 Here are some topics for discussion that are worth covering in a mentoring meeting:

-To give or receive a piece of situational advice is another meeting topic.
+Giving or receiving a piece of situational advice is another meeting topic.
 As mentors have more industry experience, they can talk about specific situations and ask them for advice.
 It is a good idea to build situational advice into each meeting agenda for the mentoring meeting.
 Always delegate some time to discuss a roadblock or an issue the mentee has been facing.

 This topic can help with particular job competencies such as feedback on a campaign for a marketer, code for a software engineer, or design for a designer.
 Think about what skills you want to gain as a mentee and which ones require you to focus on developing the most.
 Besides, it is an excellent opportunity for mentors to assess the overall performance of the mentees and help them by directing them to the right resource.